Hawker is located approx. 360kms from Adelaide.

 - Hawker offers a great lifestyle, with sporting facilities, a hospital and doctor, a school, large town house blocks, the wide open spaces and desalinated water.
 Real estate is reasonably priced and this attracts people to the town.

 - Hawker has much to offer film companies, being an ideal base for locations, office base and food and accommodation for the crew.
 Many Australian films have been made in the general area.

 - Hawker is a great place to live.

 Just 56 Kilometres North of Hawker is Wilpena Pound and the Wilpena Pound Tourist Resort.
 Between Hawker and Wilpena is Rawnsley Park Station which also offers a variety of accommodation and activities.

 Is available from Hawker Motors at the corner of Cradock Road and Wilpena Road.
 This is the South Australian Accredited Hawker Visitor Information Centre, open 7 days a week except Christmas Day, offering local information, maps, Visitor Guides and operator brochures.
 Hawker is an excellent base for your Flinders Ranges holiday, from here you can explore the ranges, travelling through gorges and scenic drives, go four wheel driving on one of the self drive tracks, look at the scenery and the geology, bush walk, ride a bike or take some photos.

 Include a hotel/motel, motel, caravan parks, holiday units including bed and breakfast accommodation and several nearby outback properties providing a variety of accommodation.
-The town has general stores, hospital, post office, art gallery, sealed airstrip, police station, doctor, hospital and service stations for fuel (including gas) and mechanical repairs.
+The town has general stores, post office agency, art gallery, sealed airstrip, police station, doctor, hospital and service stations for fuel (including gas) and mechanical repairs.
 Meals are available at the hotel and cafe and takeaway food from various stores.
 Group bookings or functions can be catered for within Hawker.
 There are coin operated barbecues in the information bay area.